Quantum algorithm based on the $\varepsilon$-random linear disequations for the continuous hidden shift problem: Analysis of our algorithm

-Although the probability that a sample $y$ is orthogonal to $u$ is not zero, which is different from the original hidden shift problem, it can be shown that the probability is (exponentially) small when $n$ is large enough by the following Propositions and Lemma.
-In other words, the samples $(y,1)$ after the Fourier sampling subroutine are mostly non-orthogonal to $u$.
+Note that the probability that a sample $\tilde{y}$ is orthogonal to $\tilde{u}$ is not zero, which is different from the original hidden shift problem.
+However, it can be shown that the probability is small by exploiting the Lipschitz condition of the oracle function $f$.
+In particular, we can also prove that the samples $(\tilde{y},1)$ after the Fourier sampling subroutine are mostly non-orthogonal to $\tilde{u}$ when $q$ is a multiple of 4 (See Appendix~\ref{sec:maxpf} for the details).

+In our algorithm, the samples $\tilde{y}$ are elements in the finite abelian group $\mathbb{Z}^n_{2^q}$, and the probability that a sample $\tilde{y}$ is orthogonal to $\tilde{u}$ is not zero even though it is negligible.
+This causes an obstacle to apply the method used in Ref.~\cite{Ivanyos} directly to our algorithm.
+In order to handle this difficulty, we have introduced the concept of the \emph{$\varepsilon$-nearly uniform distribution} in Sec.~\ref{sec:eRLD}, and we now show that the sample distribution is $\varepsilon$-nearly uniform with a certain tolerance $c$ if the parameters $(\alpha, r, \xi)$ of the oracle function $f$ satisfy the following conditions.

+Let $q$ be an integer such that $\alpha^2 < 2^{q+3}$.
+Then it can be shown that the values in Eq.~(\ref{eq:upp}) and Eq.~(\ref{eq:low}) are positive.
+Suppose that the oracle function has the parameters $(\alpha, r, \xi)$ such that $r \le \frac{\delta}{2}=\frac{1}{\sqrt{2^{q+2}}}$ and $\xi$ be a non-negative number less than both of the values in Eq.~(\ref{xi_1}) and Eq.~(\ref{xi_2}).
+Then we obtain the following theorem.